Adopt-An-HBCU Good Trouble Voter Drive

 “I’ve been making trouble all my life and now I’m doing it for a good cause,” said D.L.
 Hughley,

-comic, radio show host, and NY Times best-selling author.
+comic, radio show host, and New York Times best-selling author.
 “Working with this group of

 celebrities, athletes, and organizations to amplify HBCU voter participation is an honor.”